13 True Ghost Stories from the Most Haunted Places in the World

 Woodchester Mansion, England

 Builders hard at work on Woodchester Mansion mysteriously abandoned the project in 1868, leaving tools behind and rooms unfinished.
-Today, it’s considered one of England’s most haunted places, with rumours of floating coffins, headless horses, and feelings of intense déjà vu.
+Today, it’s considered one of the most haunted places in the world, with rumours of floating coffins, headless horses, and feelings of intense déjà vu.
 Staff claim they’ve felt their hair being pulled by phantom forces before their cameras mysteriously turned off.

 Here are the signs your house could be haunted, according to paranormal experts.